-With its location so close to the major ports of Southampton and Portsmouth, the New Forest not surprisingly saw a large military presence and a great deal of change during World War I. There is very little evidence left of that time in the forest’s history, nature has reclaimed much of it, but a few little pockets remain.
-One of these is a stone fireplace, standing alone in the forest surrounded by trees, ferns and horses, which now acts as a memorial to the Portuguese who helped with the Allied war effort.
+Located close to the major ports of Southampton and Portsmouth, the New Forest not surprisingly saw a large military presence and a great deal of change during World War I. There is very little physical evidence left of that time in the forest’s history.
+Nature has now reclaimed much of it.
+A few remnants remain.
+One of these is a lone fireplace, in a clearing in the forest surrounded by trees, ferns and horses.
+The Portuguese Fireplace, as it is known, stands as a memorial to the Portuguese who helped with the allied war effort during World War I.

 Picturesque against the backdrop of the forest, the war memorial to the Portuguese workers stands isolated in the middle of the New Forest.

 The New Forest played a significant role in World War I. During the 19th century it had been used for military manoeuvers, but with the outbreak of war in 1914 it became far more significant; a location for soldiers to train and stay, for staging posts, airfields for the newly formed Royal Flying Corps, as an embarkation point, Trench Mortar School, War Dog Training School, Bombing School and countless military hospitals.

 The ‘Immortal Seventh’, troops from the British Expeditionary Force, were stationed at Lyndhurst at the start of the war.
 Their soldiers had been recalled from overseas postings and then encamped in the forest, marched around it and put through their paces in replica trenches.
 In October 1914 they marched the eight miles to Southampton and embarked for France and Belgium, where they went straight into the first Battle of Ypres, with the loss of thousands, dead within weeks of arrival.